What do you need to can food?

 Yes, I’m being very emphatic.
 That’s because canning is hard work and I don’t want to see you lose your batch to weak jar.
 And I really don’t want you to become ill if your canned food spoils from not being properly sealed.
 Cutting corners and breaking rules if fine for some things, but NOT canning.

-What Do You Can In?
+What Do You Can Food In?

-For Water Bath Canning: A large, heavy pot with a lid.
+You can use any large, heavy pot with a lid.
 The size doesn’t matter, to a point.
-You need to be able to fit a jar (on a canning rack) in the pot and cover the jar with two inches of water, which will then boil.
+You need to be able to fit a jar (on a canning rack) in the pot and cover the entire jar with two inches of water, which will then boil.

-Don’t skimp here, buy a really well made pressure canner from a company with an excellent reputation.
+Don’t skimp here, whether you buy used or new.
+Buy a really well made pressure canner from a company with an excellent reputation.
 Expect to spend a little change to buy a good pressure canner.
 It’s an investment that will last you for decades if you take care of it.
-My Presto is two years older than I am and still works like a champ!

 These are all really useful but it is technically possible to can without them.
 Still, they’re all pretty inexpensive, so I recommend purchasing the follow canning tools if possible.

-A CANNING RACK – This is just a metal frame that sits on the bottom of your canner (water or pressure) and holds the jars.
-When canning, the jars shouldn’t sit directly on the bottom of the canner because the heat can shatter them.
+This is just a metal frame that sits on the bottom of your canner (water or pressure) and holds the jars.
+The jars shouldn’t sit directly on the bottom of the canner because the heat can shatter them.

-BUBBLE POPPER & HEAD SPACE GAUGE – When canning, you need to leave a specific amount of room in the top of each jar.
+BUBBLE POPPER & HEADSPACE GAUGE – When canning, you need to leave a specific amount of room in the top of each jar.
 This margin is referred to as ‘head space’ and it varies with the canning recipe.